zeeshan-tfw/ip-geolocation-api-jquery-sdk/README.md

 * Czech (cs)
 * Italian (it)

-By default, geolocation information is returned in English.
+By default, geolocation information is returned into English.
 Response in a language other than English is available to paid users only.